BleuBleu/FamiStudio/Docs/docs/pianoroll.md

 ## Selecting notes

-There are three main wars of selecting notes, selected notes will appear with a thick silver border.
+There are three main ways of selecting notes, selected notes will appear with a thick silver border.

-* You can select notes by right-clicking and dragging in the header of the piano roll or anywhere in the background of the piano roll (where there is no note).
+* You can select notes by **right-clicking** and dragging in the header of the piano roll or anywhere in the background of the piano roll (where there is no note).
-* You can select an entire pattern by double right clicking in the header of a pattern.
+* You can select the duration of a note using the context menu that appears if you right-click above or below a note.
-* You can select the duration of a note by double right clicking in the above or below a note.
+* You can select an entire pattern or an entire song using the context menu that appears when you **right-click** on the header.

 The following images shows all 3 techniques.

 ![](images/SelectNotes.gif#center)

 Once notes are selected, then can be moved or resized all at once.
 They can also be moved or transposed using the keyboard array keys (up, down, left and right).
-Holding CTRL while doing so will make the notes move by larger increments.
+Holding **Ctrl** while doing so will make the notes move by larger increments.

 On mobile, there is just only way to select notes and it is done by swiping in the header of the piano roll.
 A long press in the background will allow you to clear the selection.